 Phonics in Key Stage 1

-Phonics teaching continues in Year 1, with children accessing Phase 5 of the Letters and Sounds programme.
-By this stage, children are confident and able to read and spell words containing Phase 2 and 3 graphemes - including digraphs and trigraphs - and begin to learn new graphemes alongside alternative pronunciation and spellings for known graphemes.
+Phonicseaching continues in Year 1, with children accessing a wider range of GPCs.
+By this stage, children are confident and able to read and spell a range of words and begin to learn new graphemes alongside alternative pronunciation and spellings for known graphemes.

 At Helena Romanes School, we are committed to developing a life-long love of reading in our pupils - and ensuring that they learn to read for pleasure and purpose and with confidence and fluency.